nshaheed/ganimation/README.md

 - Unzip this a known location.

 ## Installing for Development
+These instructions are still a work in progress!

 - make sure conda/anaconda is installed
 - install cuda toolkit
 - make a new conda environment